near/pagoda-console/frontend/components/lib/accordion/README.md

 Implemented via Radix primitives: https://www.radix-ui.com/docs/primitives/components/accordion

-There are two ways you can implement an accordion: with a trigger or controlled by state.

 _If the current props and Stitches style overrides aren't enough to cover your use case, feel free to implement your own component using the Radix primitives directly._

-## Triggered VS Controlled

-If you're interested in creating a controlled accordion, please refer to the Radix docs above regarding `value` and `onValueChange`.
-The following examples are based only on triggers.

 ## Multiple